 Module number: Module title: Number of ECTS:

 AF1 Advanced Finance 1 10 ECTS

 Study programme International Business Studies

 Position in curriculum 3rd semester

-Categorisation Core Finance
+Categorisation Core Finance Core Finance

 Level Advanced

-Course(s) required FI2
+Course(s) required FI2 FI2

 Block course No

 Participating students Master students in the 3rd semester

 Contributes to following modules AF2

-Recommended reading Semester Project - Finance Literature depends on the respective excursion Corporate Finance III Berk/DeMarzo (2013).
-Corporate Finance DePamphilis (2011).
-Mergers, Acquisitives: An Integrated Approach to Proceed ademic Press.
+Recommended reading Semester Project - Finance Literature depends on the respective excursio Corporate Finance III Berk/DeMarzo (2013).
+Corporate Finan DePamphilis (2011).
+Mergers, Acquisiti ities: An Integrated Approach to Proce ademic Press.
 Feldman (2013).
-The Entrepreneur's Good to Venture Funding and Successful Grown Tseng (2013).
-M&A Transactions: Fine Professional.
-CreateSpace Independence ce.
+The Entrepreneur's G to Venture Funding and Successful Gro Tseng (2013).
+M&A Transactions: Fin Professional.
+CreateSpace Independent ce.
 Pearson Education. ons, and Other Restructuring Activ- ss, Tools, Cases, and Solutions.
-Ac- rowth Startup Handbook: 7 Secrets owth.
-John Wiley & Sons. lancial Due Diligence from Zero to
+Ac- rowth Startup Handbook: 7 Secrets wth.
+John Wiley & Sons. ancial Due Diligence from Zero to

-Acquisition of skills Semester Project - Finance Upon successful completion, students understand the complexity which is particularly a feature of finance projects.
+Acquisition of skills O Upon successful completion, students understand the complexity which is particularly a feature of finance projects.
 They are actively involved in developing and implementing this project.
 As a result they are able to deal with this level of complexity.
 Corporate Finance III Students acquire detailled knowledge about important concepts and processes related to company acquisitions and cooperations from a business, organisational and capital-market perspective.
 Moreover, students are able to take the necessary decisions in M&A processes at individual, group and company level in such a way that they are understandable, justifiable and fact-based.

 Course title Semester Project - Finance

 Number of ECTS 6 ECTS

 Position in curriculum 3rd semester

 Teaching and learning forms Integrated course

 Examination method Written essay and/or presentation

 Course content Students apply financial theory and financial market econometrics to real-life problems as part of a project.
 The interdisciplinary approach used aims to consolidate the skills and knowledge learned and teach students the implementation skills essential for working life.

 Course title Corporate Finance III

 Number of ECTS 3 ECTS

-Position in curriculum 3rd semester
+Position in curriculum 3rd semester 3rd semester

 Teaching and learning forms Integrated course

 Examination method Written examination and/or written essay and/or presentation

-Course content Definition M&A goals from a strategic and operational perspective; Phases of fusions and acquisitions; M&A strategy; strategic fit analysis;
+Course content Definition M&A goals from a strategic and operation Phases of fusions and acquisitions; M&A strategy; st nal perspective; crategic fit analysis;